ranju2015/Scene-Parsing-Framework-with-Context-Adaptive-Feature-Intregation/README.md

 dataBases = {'STAN','MSRC','CORE','SIFT','CAMV'};
 selDB = dataBases{1};

-## selection of classifier for visual feature extraction layer
+## Selection of classifier for visual feature extraction layer
 The algorithm select Artificail Neural Networks if the selClf vaule is set classifiers{1}, similarly if we want to select SVM, the classifiers value should 2.
 classifiers = {'ANN','SVM','ADB','RDF','CNN'};